GerritCodeReview/plugins_pull-replication/src/main/resources/Documentation/config.md

 [2]: #example_file

+remote.NAME.sendObject
+:	Standard Git refspec denoting which objects should be
+	send as a REST Api payload.
+All meta refs are always sent as an REST Api payload.

+	Multiple sendObjects keys can be supplied, to specify multiple patterns to match against.

 remote.NAME.timeout
 :	Number of seconds to wait for a network read or write to
 	complete before giving up and declaring the remote side is not